-Daily Gospel / Liturgical Cycle A
+Daily Gospel / Liturgical Cycle B

-Por: Mark | Fuente: Catholic.net
+Por: Catholic.net | Fuente: Catholic.net

-Mark 8:27-33
+Holy Gospel of Jesus Christ according to Saint Mark 8: 27-33.

-Jesus went on with his disciples to the villages of Caesarea Philippi; and on the way he asked his disciples, "Who do people say that I am?"
-And they answered him, "John the Baptist; and others, Elijah; and still others, one of the prophets."
-He asked them, "But who do you say that I am?"
-Peter answered him, "You are the Messiah."
-And he sternly ordered them not to tell anyone about him.
-Then he began to teach them that the Son of Man must undergo great suffering, and be rejected by the elders, the chief priests, and the scribes, and be killed, and after three days rise again.
-He said all this quite openly.
-And Peter took him aside and began to rebuke him.
-But turning and looking at his disciples, he rebuked Peter and said, "Get behind me, Satan!
-For you are setting your mind not on divine things but on human things."
+Jesus and his disciples set out for the villages of Caesarea Philippi.
+Along the way he asked his disciples, "Who do people say that I am?"
+They said in reply, "John the Baptist, others Elijah, still others one of the prophets."
+And he asked them, "But who do you say that I am?"
+Peter said to him in reply, "You are the Christ."
+Then he warned them not to tell anyone about him.
+He began to teach them that the Son of Man must suffer greatly and be rejected by the elders, the chief priests, and the scribes, and be killed, and rise after three days.
+He spoke this openly.
+Then Peter took him aside and began to rebuke him.
+At this he turned around and, looking at his disciples, rebuked Peter and said, "Get behind me, Satan.
+You are thinking not as God does, but as human beings do."

+Introductory Prayer:

-Introductory Prayer: Lord, reveal to me the awesome mystery of your person.
-In you is hidden my beginning; in you is hidden the mission for my life; in you is hidden my future happiness.
+Lord, reveal the awesome mystery of your person.
+In you is hidden my beginning; in you is hidden the mission of my life; in you is hidden my future happiness.
 Let me not measure the future by what I think I can do for you, but rather by what your power can do with my generosity.
-May this prayer convince me of the necessity of welcoming you daily through prayer, contemplation, and a sacramental life of grace and conversion.
+May this prayer convince me of the necessity of welcoming receiving you daily through prayer, contemplation, and a sacramental life of grace and conversion.

+Petition:

-Petition: Lord, grant me an experience of you strong enough to overcome all spiritual laziness and tepidity.
+Lord, grant me an experience of you strong enough to overcome all spiritual laziness and tepidity, so that I faithfully fulfill all of my spiritual commitments.